Superficial flexors of the forearm

 The following muscles described are known to be the superficial flexors.

 Pronator teres muscle

 The pronator teres muscle originates at the medial epicondyle of the humerus (humeral head) and coronoid process of the ulna (ulnar head).
-From there it courses under the brachioradialis and attaches to the lateral side of the radius.
-That muscle is the most lateral of all superficial flexors.
+From there it courses under the brachioradialis and attaches to the lateral side of the radius, specifically at a roughening of the midshaft referred to as the pronator tuberosity.
+It is the most lateral of all the superficial flexors.
 (Innervation: median nerve (C6-C7))

 Flexor carpi radialis muscle